smurthy55/branch_example_lab/README.md

 4. Push both branches to github.

-5. Now the feature is developed, we want that file to go into main.
+5. Now the feature is developed, we want that file to be integrated into the main branch.
+Merge the `dev` branch into `main`.